Add to collection

 Longfin eels’ life cycle

 Part of the creature’s vulnerability lies with the eel’s own ponderous life cycle.
-The longfin eel can live for decades (at seaward spawning migration, males are typically around 25 years old and females are older than 40) and only breeds once near the end of its life, travelling thousands of kilometres north into the Pacific to do so.
-In a remarkable adaptation, when it is ready to breed, the eel’s head becomes streamlined, its eyes turn blue and its belly turns silver in preparation for sea travel.
+The longfin eel can live for decades (at seaward spawning14 migration, males are typically around 25 years old and females are older than 40) and only breeds once near the end of its life, travelling thousands of kilometres north into the Pacific to do so.
+In a remarkable adaptation15, when it is ready to breed, the eel’s head becomes streamlined, its eyes turn blue and its belly turns silver in preparation for sea travel.

 Rights: The University of Waikato Te Whare Wānanga o Waikato